micmejia/bible-dump/NKJV/Mark/Mark 5.md

 For she said, "If only I may touch His clothes, I shall be made well."

 ###### 29
-Immediately the fountain of her blood was dried up, and she felt in _her_ body that she was healed of the [^f]affliction.
+Immediately the fountain of her blood was dried up, and she felt in _her_ body that she was healed of the affliction.

 ###### 30
 And Jesus, immediately knowing in Himself that power had gone out of Him, turned around in the crowd and said, "Who touched My clothes?"